Frequently Asked Questions About Grants

 May I schedule an appointment to discuss my project idea?

-If you are considering submitting an initial inquiry (i.e. LOI) for funding, please first review information on eligibility (add link), as well as our current funding priorities (add link).
-If you would like to review your project or program with a staff person, please email firstname.lastname@example.org with a brief Executive Summary and contact information.
+If you are considering submitting LOI for funding (to begin the LOI process, please log on to TMF's Grants Portal, first review information on eligibility.
+If you would like to review your project or program with a staff person, please email Wendy Abel with a brief Executive Summary and contact information.

 What organizations have been funded in the previous 18 months?